 How to Limit Posts by Users in WordPress

-The easiest way to limit authors, members, contributors, and other content creators is by using User Post Limit.
-This free WordPress plugin allows you to add post creation limits for different user roles.
+The easiest way to limit users from exceeding the number of times they can post is by using User Post Limit.
+This free WordPress plugin allows you to add post creation limits for different user roles, from authors, contributors, subscribers, and more.

 First, you’ll need to install and activate the User Post Limit plugin on your website.
 For more details, you can follow our guide on how to install a WordPress plugin.